CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 ### Command History

-A release is included if there were changes to the command, otherwise it is not listed.
+A release appears here if there were changes to the command; otherwise it is not listed.

 | Release | Description |
 | ---- | ---- |